KxSystems/docs/docs/kb/file-compression.md

 ### Memory allocation

-Kdb+ allocates enough memory to decompress the whole vector, regardless of how much it finally uses.
+kdb+ allocates enough memory to decompress the whole vector, regardless of how much it finally uses.
 This reservation is required as there is no backing store for the decompressed data, unlike with mapped files of uncompressed data, which can always read the pages from file again should they have been dropped.

 This is reservation only, and can be accommodated by increasing the swap space available: even though the swap should never actually be written to, the OS has to be assured that in the worst-case scenario of decompressing the data in full, it could swap it out if needed.